-Kindlehill has conducted a detailed review of policies in the 2012 school year.
+Kindlehill conducts a detailed review of policies in each school year.

 Key policies are provided below, and updates are made to policies as required, under the direction of the Principal.
-Policies are available in the school administration and are displayed for both parent and staff use.
+Policies are available in the school administration for both parent and staff use.